A Guide to Amphetamine Addiction Treatment & Rehab

 Understanding Amphetamine Addiction

-Prescription drug abuse is one of the most common drug abuse problems in the world.
 Abuse of prescription medication is described as the use of medication other than what is prescribed by a doctor (WebMD).
-Abuse and addiction involve the ongoing use of medication and in higher doses to achieve a high despite the negative consequences it has on mental health and physical well-being.
+Amphetamine addiction or abuse involves the ongoing use of amphetamine medication and in higher doses to achieve a high despite the negative consequences it has on mental health and physical well-being.

 When stimulants such as amphetamines are taken over a prolonged period (even in the case of chronic or repeat prescriptions by a doctor), it can lead to tolerance, dependence, and addiction.
 For example, if you are taking Adderall (a combination of amphetamine & dextroamphetamine) for ADHD, the body becomes accustomed to the drug over time.
 At this stage, there is a great risk of developing dependence.